ofuhrer/losvec/README.md

-# losvec
+# LOSVEC

-Locally Smoothed Vertical Coordinate (LOSVEC)
+Repository to demonstrate the Locally Smoothed Vertical Coordinate (LOSVEC) in a Jupyter Notebook.